CZ-NIC/knot/doc/man_knotc.rst

   Stop the server if running.

 **reload**
-  Reload the server configuration and modified zone files.
+  Reload the server configuration and modified zone files, and reopen the log files if they are configured.
 All open zone transactions will be aborted!

 **stats** [*module*\ [\ **.**\ *counter*\ ]]
   Show global statistics counter(s).
 To print also counters with value 0, use